Margery Blackie: Career

 In 1926, encouraged by her closest friend, Dr Helena Banks, she set up her own practice at Drayton Gardens, London, by reopening a homoeopathic dispensary that had been closed for 12 years.

 In 1929, together with Dr. Banks, she moved to a large six-storey house at 18 Thurloe Street, South Kensington, London, where they maintained a busy homoeopathic medical practice in addition to Dr. Blackie's hospital work.
 She remained there until 1980, the year before her death.
 Dr. Blackie and Dr. Banks were both ardent Christians, and for over thirty years Banks was her "partner and intimate friend".
 Dr. Banks died in 1971.

 At the Royal London Homeopathic Hospital, Blackie was an assistant physician from 1927 to 1957, and spent some of that time (1929–1937) as assistant to Dr. Douglas Borland in the Children's Department.
 She became senior consultant physician from 1957 to 1966.

 In 1968, Dr. Blackie succeeded physician Sir John Weir GCVO to become Physician to Queen Elizabeth II, the first woman to hold this position.
 Other notable patients include Lady Julia Namier.
 Dr. Blackie was admitted to the Royal Victorian Order in the rank of Commander in 1979.

-In 1978, it was reported that her medical bag for house calls at Buckingham Palace included "arsenic, strychnine, wormwood, wolfsbane, death cap mushroom, and the venom of the Gila monster, rattlesnake and hooded cobra", although according to the principles of homoeopathy most of her preparations would have contained practically none of the material substances for which they were named.
+In 1978, it was reported that her medical bag for house calls at Buckingham Palace included homeopathic preparations of “arsenic, strychnine, wormwood, wolfsbane, death cap mushroom, and the venom of the Gila monster, rattlesnake and hooded cobra", although according to the principles of homoeopathy all of her preparations contained practically none of the material substances for which they were named.

 Later life

-In the last year of her life, from 1980 to 1981, she lived at Hedingham Castle with the owner, her close friend and companion, Musette Majendie, CBE (1903–1981), the granddaughter of Lewis Majendie MP.
+In the last year of her life, from 1980 to 1981, she lived at Hedingham Castle with the owner and her close friend, Musette Majendie, CBE (1903–1981), the granddaughter of Lewis Majendie MP.
 On 24 August 1981, she died peacefully from a stroke, and was buried on 29 August at Castle Hedingham.

 Personal life

-Since 1945, she shared her London home with her close friend and secretary, Musette Majendie.
+Since 1945, she shared her London home with her Christian friend and secretary, Musette Majendie.
 They spent weekends at Hedingham Castle, the 100-acre estate which had been home to Majendie's family since 1720.
-It has been speculated that Blackie and Majendie were actually lovers.